 Please note: When we are considering complete manuscripts, we require exclusive review of your book project, given the time and resources needed to provide a comprehensive review.

 A minimum of two outside specialists will review your scholarly work.
-It may take a month or more to find qualified reviewers who have time in their schedule to read closely an entire manuscript.
+It may take three months or more to find qualified reviewers who have time in their schedule to read closely an entire manuscript.
 Their review typically takes three to four months, depending on, among other things, the complexity and length of the manuscript and the point in the academic year when they receive it to read.
 For example, reviews invariably take longer during the start and end of semesters, when professors are busy attending to, preparing for, or wrapping up their classes.